Ciscko/SecuriTree-Frontend/README.md

 That is it for running the frontend, open your browser and navigate to http://localhost:4000/, the app is rendered but you cannot login if the Backend API is not set up yet.
 Let's go to the backend repo to install the backend API.

+7. If the Backend app is installed, open the browser and login to the app using the superuser credentials.
+8. Navigate to the Upload data page and on the USERS DATA Tab, upload the users_data.json file then on the SYSTEM DATA Tab upload system_data.json.
+9. Cheers!
+You are set up, now you can navigate the Manage Doors page or the View Hierarchy page.